quentintruong/Slot-Machine/README.md

 How to play:

+1) Run the executable.

-1) Pull down the lever on the right.
+2) Pull down the lever on the right.

-2) Click all three buttons.
+3) Click all three buttons.

-3) Repeat.
+4) Repeat till your heart's content!